dariofad/sim2cpp/README.md

 Run the following command to exeute the generated executable file.
 `./Simulink2Code`

+## An Instance of automatic_transmission

+I also attached an automatic transmission model, a commonly-used simulink model in falsification community.

 ## Related Links

 - [Simulink code generation to c++ with Visual Studio build] (https://www.youtube.com/watch?v=xfLyc7BhoCk)